Ballal65/Snowflake-csv-upload-with-internal-and-external-staging/README.md

-#What is this repository?
+# Purpose of this Repository
-This is a tutorial/code reference to load data into Snowflake by using internal staging.
+This repository serves as a tutorial and code reference for loading data into Snowflake using internal stages.
+It provides step-by-step guidance and examples to help you efficiently upload data to Snowflake's internal storage for further processing and analysis.